 Spain is one of the best countries in Europe!
-We wanted to visit as much as possible of the romantic region of Spain that lies south of the Iberian peninsula We landed in Barcelona and took another flight to Seville, after a few days of tasting ever plate of tapa and drinking quite a bit of sherry we made our way to Granada and the Alhambra palace driving through the Sierra Nevada.
+We wanted to visit as much as possible of the romantic region of Spain that lies south of the Iberian peninsula.
+We landed in Madrid and took another flight to Seville, after a few days of tasting every plate of tapa and drinking quite a bit of sherry we made our way to Granada and the Alhambra palace driving through the Sierra Nevada.

-This is how our 7 day Southern Spain Itinerary looked
+7 day Southern Spain Itinerary

-Seville 4 days
+- Seville 4 days

-Cordoba day trip from Seville
+- Cordoba day trip from Seville

-Drive through the White villages with stops at a few and at Ronda
+- Drive through the White villages with stops at a few and at Ronda

-Granada 3 days
+- Granada 3 days

 Charmed by Seville

 Sevilla lived up to all its hype.
 We were charmed right when the taxi entered the old part of town, the narrow colorful picturesque orange tree-lined streets, the Moorish Palace, the beautiful Cathedral and the horse carriages at every corner made us fall in love with the little town in southern Spain.

 We then crossed the square to explore Seville’s cathedral, where the great navigator Columbus’s tomb is located.
-Make sure to climb the Giralda, or belltower.
+Make sure to climb the Giralda or belltower.
 It’s 40 flights up but ascends via a smooth ramp, so there aren’t stairs to climb.

 Inside the Cathedral door of Seville’s massive cathedral stands a monument to Christopher Columbus.
 His tomb is held aloft by four allegorical figures representing the four kingdoms of Spain during Columbus’ life, Castille, Aragon, Navara, and Leon.

 Another venue we loved was Casa de la Memoria.
-It was a small but authentic nightly show with a great mix of all of flamenco’s important elements of dance, song, and guitar.
+It was a small but authentic nightly show with a great mix of all of the flamenco’s important elements of dance, song, and guitar.
 Go early to admire the tiles and artworks in their pretty patio and also to get the best seats in the house and of course get your tickets in advance.

-After a flamenco show stop to catch a sunset view from top of the wooden mushroom Parasol.
+After a flamenco show stop to catch a sunset view from the top of the wooden mushroom Parasol.
 In the Old Quarter of Sevilla amidst historic and beautiful buildings, a gigantic, modern interpretation of wooden mushrooms doesn’t quite seem to fit but offers the (Second) best rooftop view.
 The basement floor houses a museum of ancient Roman and Moorish artifacts.
 Stop at Seville’s Museo de Bellas Artes to see the Spanish art.

 Barrio de Santa Cruz was once a Jewish quarter and now is the place to go to get to know the real Seville.
 A labyrinth of alleyways, white-washed housing, restaurants and boutiques, this area is definitely the highlight of the city.
-Perfect for lunch, dinner or a late night chocolate con churro.
+Perfect for lunch, dinner, or a late-night chocolate con churro.